Friends of Pevensey Bay Library

 As well as encouraging the nation to read for pleasure, local libraries are a key means for people to access books on sensitive issues.
 They are the most trusted institutions in our country.
 They contain books which offer help on physical and mental health, LGBT authors, curiosity about political history etc. We would not accept local volunteers having access to our electronic health records in GP’s surgeries, so neither is it acceptable for them to have access to member’s reading records.

-Talking to some of the managers in county hall who are focused on centralised operations running efficiently whilst shedding their responsibilities for branch libraries, and a Parish Council who are trying to help keep the library open, I don’t think they fully grasp how important this issue is in small outlying communities.
+Talking to some of the managers in county hall who are focused on efficient centralised operations and shedding their responsibilities for branch libraries, I don’t think they fully grasp how important this issue is in small outlying communities.
 In these communities, where everyone tends to know one another and gossip is rife and sometimes unpleasant, the issue of trust in the library staff is even more important.
 Massive cuts are being sought in library services, but managers must hang on to ethical standards, it is not appropriate to give local volunteers access to a network containing personal information about library members.

 Without the networked system, however, the library services locally will be set back decades.
 The answer therefore is to fund, one way or another, a similar service to the one that we have and improve it by using volunteers to help with tasks such as the Home Library Service, the Summer Reading challenge, the Reading Forward challenge for adults, homework clubs, coding clubs, rhymetime, storytime, a programme of live events such as author visits.
 Activities that engage and strengthen the community rather than undermine it.